Breast Augmentation With Implants

 Once you decide which breast implant is right for you, you and your doctor can discuss your choice of the incision point — the place on your body through which the implant will be placed.
 Incisions can be made in one of two areas: periareolar (through the areola, or dark area around the nipple) or inframammary (in the fold below the breast).

-The periareolar incision scar is usually concealed by the darker skin of the areola.
-The drawback of this incision site is that in some patients it can interfere with breastfeeding.
+This technique involves making incisions around the areola, which is the dark area surrounding the nipple.
+Because of the placement of the incisions, most residual scarring is hidden by the naturally dark pigment of the areola*.
+The drawback of this incision site is that in some patients, it can interfere with breastfeeding.

-The inframammary incision scar is easily hidden by the breast fold and completely concealed by a bra or bikini top.
-And since the breast glands are not cut with this incision option, it creates no complications for breastfeeding.
+This technique involves making a small incision in the inframammary fold, where the bottom of the breast meets the chest.
+The incision is placed so that any residual scarring will be hidden by the fold of the breast *.
+Moreover, since the breast glands are not cut with this incision option, it creates no complications for breastfeeding.

 The Breast Augmentation Procedure